jomijournal/Counter/README.md

 and the dates between which the customer wants data.
 We must in turn respond with monthly statistics for usage of the JoMI site at their institution between the dates provided.

-The python folder represents an abandonned work in progress, if we ever need to come back to it I suggest we refactor to be more similar to the php folder.
+The python folder represents an abandoned work in progress, if we ever need to come back to it I suggest we refactor to be more similar to the php folder.
 The php folder represents a complete implementation of the COUNTER protocol, along with a front-end visulization of the response.

 General information on the SUSI protocols can be found [here](http://www.niso.org/schemas/sushi/), although it is not told in the clearest of manners.